Our Local Governing Body

 Christine qualified as a secondary school teacher over 25 years ago and has gained teaching and management experience in both mainstream and specialist settings in London, Coventry and her home city of Bristol.

 Christine is an experienced governor and was until recently the chair of Bristol statutory School Forum.
 Christine was elected as a local ward councillor for Southville in May 2021 and is now the shadow cabinet member for Education and Children’s Services.
 She is the vice-chair of the council’s People Scrutiny board that oversees the implementation of the administrations work in these areas and a member of the Corporate Parenting Board that oversees services for children in care as part of the Corporate parenting responsibilities.
-She is a member of the local SCARE board that focuses on the RE curriculum and workforce development across all schools within the city and represents Bristol as part of Adoption West, whose work is focused on the adoption from care processes, when children are in need of finding forever homes following a period of local authority care.
+She is a member of the local SCARE board that focusses on the RE curriculum and workforce development across all schools within the city and represents Bristol as part of Adoption West, whose work is focused on the adoption from care processes, when children are in need of finding forever homes following a period of local authority care.

 Christine has extensive knowledge and experience of the new SEND system and how this is structured in Bristol.
 She is an expert in the areas of school admission arrangements and the legal responsibilities held by schools in relation to student admissions and parental rights.